Create operating point for Simulink model

 The operating point object has the following properties:

-Model — Simulink model name,
+Model — Simulink model

-specified as a string.
+name, specified as a character vector.

 States — State operating point specification,

 specified as a structure array.
 Each structure in the array represents